Table of contents

 And so that page beings to rank a little higher where people are looking for those kinds of services in the context of car repair shops.

-Google also recognizes any pages linked to from the home page important because generally, the home page itself is the most important page of all.
+Google also recognises any pages linked to from the home page important because generally, the home page itself is the most important page of all.

 Use a sitemap